LisbonLisboaPortugal.com

 Pavilhão do Conhecimento (Science Museum)

-Younger children (5-8) love the giant bubble-making stations, the bed of nails, and the construction zone where they build structures.
-Older kids gravitate toward robotics workshops, optical illusions, and the high-wire bicycle that demonstrates physics principles while providing thrills.
-The museum regularly rotates temporary exhibitions, recently featuring themes like "Angry Birds Science" and "Mathematics in Nature."
-Entry costs €12/€8 (adult/child 3-17).
+The museum is divided into themed areas covering physics, mathematics, technology and human biology.
+Younger children (5-8) tend to love the giant bubble-making stations, the bed of nails and the construction zone where they can build structures.
+Older kids often gravitate toward the robotics workshops, optical illusions and the high-wire bicycle, which demonstrates physics principles while being genuinely exciting.
+The museum also rotates temporary exhibitions; recent themes have included "Angry Birds Science" and "Mathematics in Nature." with, and there's enough variety to keep different ages entertained for a couple of hours.

 Website: www.pavconhecimento.pt/